rckwzrd/rckwzrd.github.io/_posts/2022-10-26-creating-a-lego-database.md

 ## Creating a connection

 One of the greatest advantages of SQLite3 is that the entire database is contained in one file.
 To initialize a database pass a file name with the `.db` extension to `sqlite3.connect()`.
 If the database with the passed name is not is not found a new database will be implictly generated.
-Calling `sqlite3.connect()` returns a connection that is used to run other actions against the database.
+Calling `sqlite3.connect()` returns a connection object that is used to run other actions against the database.

 Becuase we want to be able to initialize a database and connect on demand the operation is wrapped in the `connect_db` function.
 This function takes a database string as an arguement, returns a database connection, and fails gracefully if something goes awry: